Kiruthika2084/Devops-professional/Configuration Management and Infrastructure as Code.md

   - Deploy OVA file(AWS agentless discovery connector) thru VMware vcenter.( collect info only abt VMware virtual machines)
  ##### Agent-based discovery
  - Install AWS Application Discovery Agent on each of your VMs and physical servers.

+#### AWS-SecretsManager
+ ---

+ - Secrets Manager enables you to replace hardcoded credentials in your code (including passwords), with an API call to Secrets Manager to retrieve the secret programmatically.